shyjuk/shyjuk.github.io/_posts/2023-10-03-ENABLE-HTTPS-ON-WINDOWS-FOR-ODOO-ERP.md

 Please make sure odoo is accessible from the same server http://localhost:8069 or change the below as per your odoo URL.

-If you want to enable redirect from http to https follow the below URL and make sure to put it as the first rule. ( Use “Move up” arrow after you write the redirect rule).
+You can find further information regarding the redirection from HTTP to HTTPS in the article below.
+Ensure that you prioritize this rule by placing it as the initial one.
+After creating the redirect rule, use the "Move up" arrow to position it correctly

 [Redirect from HTTP to HTTPS using the IIS URL Rewrite module](https://blogs.technet.microsoft.com/dawiese/2016/06/07/redirect-from-http-to-https-using-the-iis-url-rewrite-module/).